 Moo was added twice to every value.

 Entering configuration parameters using JSON data is quite low-level.
-Therefore you should provide an UI for the end-user.
-The easiest option is to take advantage of the JSON editor based on JSON schema.
-For the above configuration, the following schema can be used:
+Therefore you should provide a UI for the end user.
+The easiest option is to take advantage of the JSON editor based on the configuration schema.
+For the above configuration, the following schema can be created: